nrfconnect/sdk-nrf/applications/nrf_desktop/doc/hid_state.rst

 Tracking state of HID report notifications
 ==========================================

-For each subscriber, the |hid_state| module tracks the state of notifications for each of the available HID reports.
+For each subscriber, the |hid_state| tracks the state of notifications for each of the available HID reports.
 These are tracked in the subscriber's structure :c:struct:`subscriber`.
 This structure's member ``state`` is an array of :c:struct:`report_state` structures.
 Each element corresponds to one available HID report.